 A physician was coming out of training and asked, can a physician sign multiple letters of intent?
 Let’s break down what a letter of intent is.
-A letter of intent, also known as an offer letter, is simply a document provided to a physician that kind of basic terms are reached.
-And then after that, the employer would provide them with an employment agreement.
+A letter of intent, also known as an offer letter, is simply a document provided to a physician that reaches the basic terms.
+And then, after that, the employer would provide them with an employment agreement.

-I find most smaller physician practices skip the letter of intent or offer letter and just go straight to sending the physician an employment contract.
-But some of the hospitals and healthcare networks require a signed letter of intent prior to giving the physician the employment agreement.
-In this case, when a physician is in training, that’s normally either coming out of residency or fellowship, that’s the time where they’re kind of entertaining multiple opportunities.
-They’re just in a unique position where many employers are coming to them either through job fairs, recruiters, or general advertisements.
-And that’s when in their career, they are kind of weighing multiple job opportunities.
-Normally, if a physician has been out for 10 years, if they’re going to leave an employer, they’re leaving for a specific opportunity in mind.
+I find most smaller physician practices skip the letter of intent or offer letter and go straight to sending the physician an employment contract.
+But some hospitals and healthcare networks require a signed letter of intent before giving the physician the employment agreement.
+In this case, when a physician is in training.
+That’s normally either coming out of residency or fellowship.
+They’re entertaining multiple opportunities.
+They’re just in a unique position where many employers come to them through job fairs, recruiters, or general advertisements.
+And that’s when they are weighing multiple job opportunities in their career.
+Normally, suppose a physician has been out for ten years.
+In that case, if they’re going to leave an employer, they’re leaving for a specific opportunity.
 They’re not kind of entertaining four or five separate offers.

-There is a dozen of things it could be why someone doesn’t want to move forward with the job, but if it’s completely kind of money-based, meaning, well, I signed with you, but then this employer is going to give me $50,000 more.
+A dozen things could be why someone doesn’t want to move forward with the job.
+But if it’s completely money-based, meaning I signed with you, then this employer will give me $50,000 more.
 So, I’m going to go with them.
-If it’s more personal, most employers are completely understanding and there’s not going to be a problem.
-But if it’s not, then yes, a bridge will likely be burned.
-I don’t tell any of my physicians that I’m working with to sign multiple letters of intent and then let it shake out once they get the employment agreement.
+If it’s more personal, most employers are completely understanding, and there will not be a problem.
+But if it’s not, you’ll likely burn a bridge.
+I don’t tell any of my physicians working to sign multiple letters of intent.
+Then let it shake out once they get the employment agreement.
 I think that’s just bad practice.
-And let’s say you have signed two letters of intent in the same city, then you back out on one, move forward with the other.
-Most communities are small, especially in a specialty, and most everyone knows other people.
+And let’s say you have signed two letters of intent in the same city, then you back out on one and move forward with the other.
+Most communities are small, especially in a specialty, and everyone knows others.

 Signing a Physician Offer Letter

-What happens if I sign an offer letter, but I don’t want to go through with signing the actual contract?
-Maybe due to a change in circumstances, family issue, maybe you got a better job offer somewhere else.
+What happens if I sign an offer letter but don’t want to go through with signing the actual contract?
+Maybe due to a change in circumstances or family issues, you got a better job offer somewhere else.
 Maybe you decided to move home instead of moving to a different city.
-Basically, the question is, can a physician back out after signing an offer letter?
-The short answer is yes, probably, unless there’s binding language in the offer letter, which there almost never would be.
+The question is, can a physician back out after signing an offer letter?
+The short answer is yes, probably, unless there’s binding language in the offer letter, which there seldom would be.
 The physician can back out.
-The offer letter just has kind of basic terms.
+The offer letter has some basic terms.

 Normally, it would be like, okay, here’s what your compensation is.
-Maybe a brief review of benefits, the term length, maybe how to terminate the contract, maybe a brief mention of a non-compete.
-It is normally like a one-page document that just kind of briefly goes over here’s what it’s going to look like for your employment.
-There are times when I’ll have a physician get an offer letter and just the kind of cursory terms look great.
-And then when we get the actual agreement, it could absolutely change whether it’s a good offer or not.
-And so, until the employee him an agreement is signed, it’s not going to be a binding document for that reason.
-Let me give some instances of maybe why the job opportunity looked okay with the offer letter, but once we got the actual employment agreement, it changed.
+Maybe a brief review of benefits, the term length, how to terminate the contract, and a brief mention of a non-compete.
+It is normally like a one-page document that briefly describes what it will look like for your employment.
+There are times when I’ll have a physician get an offer letter, and just the kind of cursory terms look great.
+And then, when we get the actual agreement, it could change whether it’s a good offer or not.
+And so, until the employee signs an agreement, it will not be a binding document.
+Let me give some instances of maybe why the job opportunity looked okay with the offer letter.
+Still, once we got the actual employment agreement, it changed.

 One thing could be how to terminate the agreement.
-I would say it’s probably rare to put into an offer letter but let’s say, normally a physician would have to provide either 60- or 90-days’ notice to terminate the contract without cause.
-Meaning, they can get out of the agreement for any reason with the amount of required notice.
-Let’s say the contract had a 12 month without cause termination notice.
-Well, nobody wants that, right?
-Once you give notice, relationships change within the organization, you’re on your way out, you’re no longer you’re building a practice.
-If someone had a 12-month requirement, there’d be an entire year of potential kind of awkward relationships, and I would never suggest that a physician would have to give a year’s notice.
+I would say it’s probably rare to put into an offer letter.
+Normally, a physician would have to provide 60- or 90-days’ notice to terminate the contract without-cause.
+Meaning that they can get out of the agreement for any reason with the amount of required notice.
+Let’s say the contract had a 12-month without-cause termination notice.
+Well, nobody wants that.
+Once you give notice, relationships change within the organization.
+You’re on your way out.
+You’re no longer building a practice.
+If someone had a 12-month requirement, there’d be an entire year of potentially awkward relationships.
+I would never suggest that a physician would have to give a year’s notice.

-And the sooner that you give notice to the employer that you are not going to start, the better.
-People also ask, what could be like the absolute worst-case scenario?
+And the sooner you give notice to the employer that you’ll not start, the better.
+People also ask, what could be the absolute worst-case scenario?
 In this case, if it’s just an offer letter, I would say it’s a low downside risk.
-Obviously, if you sign an employment agreement and then wait until a week before, you’re about to start and then say, hey, I don’t want to start the contract, the employer can certainly say that they’ve suffered some damages and potentially could come after you for that.
-If you’ve just signed the offer letter without even seeing employment agreement, I’d say that the physician is safe in backing out of it and looking elsewhere.
+Suppose you sign an employment agreement and then wait until a week before.
+You’re about to start and then say, hey, I don’t want to start the contract.
+The employer can certainly say that they’ve suffered some damages and could come after you for that.
+Suppose you’ve just signed the offer letter without seeing an employment agreement.
+In that case, I’d say the physician is safe in backing out of it and looking elsewhere.